 - 1. Click the Workflows tab. - 2.
-Select the analysis workflow that you want to lock, then click Actions Lock. - 3.
-Click Yes to confirm that you want to lock the analysis workflow.
+Select the analysis workflow that you want to lock, then click Actions Lock. - Click Yes to confirm that you want to lock the analysis workflow.
+Due to a database update latency, it can take a few minutes for the analysis workflow to lock.